equinor/subscript/_sources/scripts/check_swatinit.rst.txt

    :width: 70%

    A waterfall chart illustrating what contributes to the change from SWATINIT to SWAT.
 This plot is obtained by adding the ``--volplot`` command line option.
-   The numbers inside the plot is the percentage change in terms of reservoir volumes, blue numbers are with respect to SWATINIT_WVOL and green numbers are with respect to initial hydrocarbon volumes.
+The numbers inside the plot are the percentage changes in terms of reservoir volumes, blue numbers are with respect to SWATINIT_WVOL and green numbers are with respect to initial hydrocarbon volumes.

 .. figure:: images/check_swatinit_scatter.png
    :align: center
-   :width: 90%
+   :width: 98%

    A panel of reservoir properties versus depth, coloured by the QC_FLAG, for a specific EQLNUM.
 Use the command line option ``--plot`` together with